 Minimise Deviation from Target: Design product so immune to uncontrollable environmental factors.

-Quality Function of Deviation: Measure losses system wide from a product of poor quality.
+Quality Function of Deviation: Measure losses system-wide from a product of poor quality.

-The Taguchi method is about quality control that focuses on the importance of research and development (R&D), and product design and development as a key way to reduce the occurrence failures in the manufacturing process.
+The Taguchi method is about quality control that focuses on the importance of research and development (R&D), and product design and development as a key way to reduce the occurrence of failures in the manufacturing process.

 As Taguchi looked to improve product design while lowering costs, he explained that the framework can be viewed in three main components: